Welfare in Canada

 This resource is not intended to help individuals identify what government transfers they could receive.
 Individuals seeking advice on their eligibility for welfare or financial assistance should contact their local social assistance provider (their province, territory or municipality).

-Welfare in Canada, 2018 looks at the maximum total amount that a household (an individual or family) would have received over the course of the 2018 calendar year, assuming they had no other source of income and no assets.
+Welfare in Canada, 2019 looks at the maximum total amount that a household would have received over the course of the 2019 calendar year, assuming they had no other source of income and no assets.
 Some households may have received less if they had income from other sources, while some households may have received more if they had special health- or disability-related needs.

 The report looks at:

-- Adequacy of welfare incomes compared to poverty thresholds
+- The adequacy of welfare incomes in each province compared to low-income thresholds.

 In each jurisdiction, the total welfare income for which a household is eligible depends on its specific composition.
-For illustrative purposes this resource focuses on the welfare incomes of four household types:
+For illustrative purposes, this resource focuses on the welfare incomes of four example household types:

-- Single parent with one child age 2
+- Single parent with one child aged two; and

 Welfare in Canada was established by the Caledon Institute of Social Policy to maintain data previously published by the National Council of Welfare.
 In 2018, Maytree assumed responsibility for updating the series.